chandanhpcic/docs/source/manual/how-tos/cloud_backup.rst

 it is intended for self hosting.
 You can download it freely from their `website <https://nextcloud.com/>`__ and install it on your webserver.

-The OPNsense configuration can be stored as a backup file in XML format, to your PC on an USB stick or remotely in the digital Google Drive cloud.
+The Reticen8 configuration can be stored as a backup file in XML format, to your PC on an USB stick or remotely in the digital Google Drive cloud.